masaun/world-id-gated-food-voucher/README.md

 ## World ID-gated Food Voucher🎫🆔 for refugees who live in African countries 🌍
 ### Overview
 - Essencially, it's difficult for refugees to show their identity.
-  - Therefore, it has been hard for organizations (such as NPOs, NGOs, etc) to distribute foods into refugees.
-As a result, there are still issues that refugees could not access foods easily and securely.
+  - Therefore, it has been hard for organizations (such as NPOs, NGOs, etc) to efficiently distribute foods into refugees.
+As a result, there are still problem that refugees could not access foods easily and securely.
   - In case of refugees in africa such as refugees who live in Eastern Africa are suffering food crisis due to COVID-19 pandemic. https://www.wfp.org/news/food-rations-cut-refugees-eastern-africa-coronavirus-stretches-resources

 <br>

+- This smart contract is used for solving the problem above.
   - This smart contract makes checking identity of refugees easier and more secure by utilizing `World ID` gated voucher. ( `World ID` allow this smart contract to easily add sybil-resistance)
     - As a result, refugees can access essential foods more efficiently and securely.
 It lead to reducing hunger in the world.

 <br>